CE5RIC/Advanced-JS-Interactions/README.md

 I wanted to be able to close the enlarged photo by clicking on it but chose for a mouseout event for now to make it work.
 It wasn't the goal but it will do for now.
 Will have to go deeper into it on a later time to figure out how to that.
 Lots of work still do be done on this project.

 Now I have to figure out a way to make the enlargement work for all images without hard coding everything.
 Should look into loops for that I guess.

+I've created an object to store all images with document.queryselectorAll and then used a for loop through this object.
+I amended my EnlargeImage and ResetImageSize function by using the "this" keyword instead of variables to refer to the object created.

+Next step for the collage is to add a short description with the image when clicked.